-• A 2-line alphanumeric display screen, driven by microprocessor electronics, that continuously prompts and informs the operator.

-- High resolution, accurate readings of oxygen content - Paramagnetic oxygen sensor - Microprocessor based electronics: 8-bit CMOS microprocessor with 32 kB RAM and 128 kB ROM. - Three output ranges allow best match to users process and equipment: 95-100%, 96-100%, and 98-100% oxygen. - Auto Ranging allows analyzer to automatically select the proper preset range within the 95-100% range of the sensor.
-Manual override allows the user to lock onto a specific range of interest. - Two user-adjustable concentration alarms and a system failure alarm. - Self-diagnostic testing, at startup and on demand, with continuous power-supply monitoring. - Two way RFI protection. - RS-232 serial digital port for use with a computer or other digital communications device. - Analog outputs for Concentration and Analysis Range: 0-1 V dc standard.
+- A 2-line alphanumeric display screen, driven by microprocessor electronics, that continuously prompts and informs the operator. - High resolution, accurate readings of oxygen content - Paramagnetic oxygen sensor - Pressure compensation - Microprocessor based electronics: 8-bit CMOS microprocessor with 32 kB RAM and 128 kB ROM. - Three user settable analysis ranges allow best match to users process and equipment.
+Default setting are: 0-100%, 95-100%, and 98-100% oxygen. - Auto Ranging allows analyzer to automatically select the proper preset range within the 0-100% range of the sensor.
+Manual override allows the user to lock onto a specific range of interest. - Two user-adjustable concentration alarms and a system failure alarm. - Self-diagnostic testing, at startup and on demand, with continuous power-supply monitoring. - Two way RFI protection. - RS-232 serial digital port for use with a computer or other digital communications device. - Analog outputs for Concentration and Analysis Range: 0-1VDC standard.
 Isolated 4-20 mA dc standard. - Compact and versatile design-flush-panel, or rack-mountable